No. 14 On The Map

 To read the full article from Cathedral Age CLICK HERE.

 The Cloister Garth was renovated in 1988.
 The children and grandchildren of Margery B. and Urban E. Bowes donated the funds for the restoration.
 Mr. David Bowes, the son of Mr. and Mrs. Urban Bowes, is a past Council member of the College of Preachers and a past chair of the Council.
 A bronze plaque in memory of Margery and Urban Bowes is located in the Garth.
-The Garth has been closed to the public since the closing of the Cathedral College in 2008.
-In conjunction with the current renovation of the College, plans are underway for another restoration of the Garth Garden.
+The Garth was again restored as part of the Virginia Mae Center renovation and reopened in 2023.

-Walking up from the Cathedral College to the North Road circle you reach the arched entry to the Cathedral’s Garth.
+Walking up from the Virginia Mae Center to the North Road circle you reach the arched entry to the Cathedral’s Garth.
 The Garth is enclosed by the cloister, the Cathedral, and the administration building.

 Help Us Keep The Gardens Growing